severalnines/docs/user-guide/dashboard.rst

 * **Help**
 	- Documentation - Opens ClusterControl `online documentation page <http://www.severalnines.com/docs>`_.
 	- Support Forum - Opens Severalnines `community support forums <http://support.severalnines.com/forums>`_.
 Community users are encouraged to use this support channel.
 For licensed user, please raise a `support ticket <http://support.severalnines.com/tickets/new>`_.
-	- What's new? - Opens the What's new popup.
-This popup also appears the first time a user logs in after new installation or upgrade.
+	- What's new? - Opens the *What's new* popup.
+This popup also appears at the first time a user logs in after new installation or upgrade.

 * **Logout**
 	- Logs out from ClusterControl and return to login page.

 *Section 2*

-List of database clusters managed under ClusterControl with summarized status.
+List of database clusters managed by ClusterControl with summarized status.
 Database cluster deployed by (or added into) ClusterControl will be listed in this page.
 See `Database Cluster List`_ section.

-**Actions Menu*
+*Cluster Actions*

 Provides shortcuts to main cluster functionality.

-Each of database clusters has its own set of functionality:
+Every supported database cluster has its own set of functionality:
 	- `MySQL <mysql/overview.html#actions>`_
 	- `MongoDB <mongodb/overview.html#actions>`_
 	- `PostgreSQL <postgresql/overview.html#actions>`_